Renner Springs: Roadhouse

 Established in the 1950s, the Renner Springs Desert Hotel/Motel also has gas, a bar and restaurant, game room and limited Internet access.
 A caravan park and shaded camp sites are also available.

 The roadhouse building is an old army hut relocated after World War II from the army's staging camp 50 km away at Banka Banka Station, which dates from 1885.

 Attractions

 Churchill's Head Rock

-Churchill's Head Rock, considered one of Australia's most crass tourist attractions, is on the old Stuart Highway 78 km south of Renner Springs.
+Churchill's Head Rock is on the old Stuart Highway 78 km south of Renner Springs.
 The rock, on the east of the old highway, looks vaguely like a profile of Winston Churchill.
 In order to make the image more persuasive, someone has stuck a piece of piping where the mouth should be so that the profile appears to be smoking a rather large cigar.

 Attack Creek

-Another 11 km south of Renner Springs is a monument marking the place where on 25 June 1860, John McDouall Stuart, on his second attempt to cross Australia, was repulsed by hostile Aborigines.
-It became appropriately known as Attack Creek.
+11 km south of Renner Springs is a monument marking the place where on 25 June 1860, John McDouall Stuart, on his second attempt to cross Australia, was confronted by Warumungu people, after which he named it Attack Creek.

-Lubra's Lookout

-A small plateau formation along the roadside where tribal women are said to watch the approach of tribes from a considerable distance.

-Easter Rodeo

-Each Easter, Renner Springs has a local rodeo and race meeting that attracts stockmen and punters from all over the Northern Territory.
-Being such a small community, the annual get-together, known as the Renner Springs Races, is actually held in Tennant Creek.